 Firstly, it’s important to understand why you’re going.
 So many people have fought for the right to be at the Pride Parade.
 It’s not just a day for glitter and rainbows.
 So make sure that your reason for taking your child is genuine and not to play dress-up.
 Make sure your kids understand why the Parade takes place.
-For example, if you’re not familiar with the history, make sure you read this if you’re Canadian.
+For example, if you’re unfamiliar with the history, make sure you read this if you’re Canadian.
 And if you’ve been living under a rock, please make yourself aware of the Stonewall Riots in New York.
 The birthplace of Gay Pride and why so many people have more opportunities to celebrate freely today.

 Here is why we love attending Pride. and think it’s important for kids.
 Pride; why I bring my kid and you should too!